 Streamlined hiring.
 The endless job interview has been a sore point for many in the HR community for a very long time.
-Depending on the organization, it was standard for candidates to endure an endless string of interviews and soft meetings with leaders who have input on final hiring decisions.
+Depending on the organisation, it was standard for candidates to endure an endless string of interviews and soft meetings with leaders who have input on final hiring decisions.
 The pandemic has changed all that.
-Now, it’s important for organizations to focus the hiring process on only those people who truly need to be involved.
+Now, it’s important for organisations to focus the hiring process on only those people who truly need to be involved.
 Many hope that this streamlined approach—with fewer interviews and meet-and-greets—lasts into the post-pandemic period.

 Reskilling and redeployment instead of layoffs.
 In this economy, it is impossible to avoid layoffs completely.
 In certain industries and sectors, many companies are in crisis-management mode, with drastically reduced prospects and profoundly uncertain futures.
-But in those industries and sectors where there is less threat, but still lots of uncertainty, opportunities abound for new approaches to talent management that utilize reskilling and redeployment.
+But in those industries and sectors where there is less threat, but still lots of uncertainty, opportunities abound for new approaches to talent management that utilise reskilling and redeployment.

-The shift away from layoffs will not be easy for some organizations to embrace.
+The shift away from layoffs will not be easy for some organisations to embrace.
 For too long, too many employers shed talent when times were tough, and then went out and hired the people they needed as things improved.
 However, thanks to the global skills shortage, if you were flush with the wrong kind of employees with the wrong skillsets, there was no magic talent tree where you could go out and pick up a new crop of fit-for-future talent.
 Now, companies are looking at their current employees as assets with knowledge and expertise that can form the foundation of a move into an entirely new role.

 The pandemic has provided a keen opportunity to embrace or amplify reskilling and redeployment strategies.
-Organizations that take the time now to find the potential in existing employees and help them acquire the skills needed to fill future jobs, will be much stronger coming out of the pandemic.
+Organisations that take the time now to find the potential in existing employees and help them acquire the skills needed to fill future jobs, will be much stronger coming out of the pandemic.

 It has often been said that necessity is the mother of invention, and that has never been truer than now.
 HR leaders have been forced to be more innovative in reshaping basic HR functions.
 Senior leadership has been forced, more than ever before, to listen and act on these innovations.

-Although there is no avoiding the sheer devastation that some companies in some industries have suffered, there are many other organizations who may find they have used the pandemic to make quantum leaps forward in both HR policy and HR practice.
+Although there is no avoiding the sheer devastation that some companies in some industries have suffered, there are many other organisations who may find they have used the pandemic to make quantum leaps forward in both HR policy and HR practice.